Updated May 2023

 • Preview: Aquaglide Chelan 155 hybrid

 As predicted here years ago, eventually a way would be found to make an inflatable kayak entirely from rigid dropstitch panels.
 Something a bit more sophisticated than an iSUP board with a strap-on seat.

-Even before the worldwide IK boom of 2020 there was a lot of interest in FDS IKs, and this despite supply issues which continue today.
-Potential buyers view them as superior to traditional round-tubed IKs, while gaining the performance benefits of a hardshell.
-Now in 2022, all prices have dropped, some by nearly half as demand has returned to normal.
+Even before the global IK boom of 2020, followed by the current economic downturn, there was a lot of interest in FDS IKs.
+Potential buyers saw them as superior to traditional round-tubed IKs, while gaining the performance benefits of a hardshell.
+Many prices have risen, while old stock is heavily discounted as demand has returned to normal.
 It could be a good time to buy, assuming the availability is there.

 Certainly any FDS is miles better than a low-end, 2-psi Sevylor or Intex, nor do they all have the days-long drying issues of Shell & Bladder IKs (but see below).
-And right now you can buy a two-seater PVC FDS for under £700, including a pump and paddles.
-These boats are well put together, too: I’ve not read of burst or peeling seams, anomalous leaks or panel misalignment issues.
+And right now you can buy a two-seater PVC FDS for under £700, including a pump and cheapo paddles.
+These boats are well put together too: I’ve not read of burst or peeling seams, anomalous leaks, blistering or panel misalignment issues.
 The worst you hear of are lightly damaged, dirty or seemingly returned boats being sold as new to unhappy buyers, usually from online sellers at the very lowest price range.

 |4.5m 14.5′||94cm |